DerHobbs/hobbs_sellitems/README.md

 # NPC Item Selling Script

-This script enables players to interact with NPCs to sell various items in your FiveM server.
+This script enables players to interact with NPCs to sell various items.
 You can place NPCs at specific locations, customize their animations, set dynamic prices, and ensure secure transactions.

 ## Features